Neuro-Infections

 Breaching the Blood-Brain Barrier

-To understand why chronic Lyme disease patients suffer such severe neurological fatigue, we must look at the proteome.
-Borrelia burgdorferi secretes highly specific lipoproteins that enzymatically sever the tight junctions of the blood-brain barrier.
-Once inside the central nervous system, our astrocytes bathe in macrophage cytokines.
-The brain shifts into a massive survival-shutdown—the “Sickness Behavior Mode” becomes permanently locked.
+To understand why chronic Lyme disease patients suffer such incredibly severe neurological exhaustion (Neuro-Fatigue), a standard blood panel is utterly insufficient.
+We must look at the cellular proteome.
+Borrelia burgdorferi secretes highly specific lipoproteins and enzymes that enzymatically sever the (the microscopic seals) of the blood-brain barrier.

 Mitochondrial Hijacking: Stealing Pure ATP

-Microbiome Disruptors
+Microbiome Disruptors and Leaky Gut

 The Way Out: Proteomic & Mitochondrial Medicine